katina-cyber/kat-ctf-writeups/pwn-25/pwn2ret_to_win/2ret_to_win.md

 ```
 HIGH MEMORY ADDRESSES
 ---- TOP ----
--> return address of win that we went through our input
+-> return address of win that we sent through our input
 -> 4 A's to fill up the space of EBP
 -> 24 A's to fill up var_18h
 -- BOTTOM ---